 One Time Investment \$50,000,000

 Tribal colleges and universities have never received adequate funding to support the building of their agriculture research and extension programming.
-Additional funds are needed to augment programming and develop new programming areas to be disbursed periodically to Tribal colleges and universities to support their agriculture development programming activities.
+Additional funds are needed to augment programming and develop new programming areas to be disbursed periodicalprogramming activities.

 Key Partners